-My boyfriend mentioned one of his friends spiked Thandai at a party with vodka and it was an absolute hit!
+A close friend of mine mentioned one of his friends spiked Thandai at a party with vodka and it was an absolute hit!
 I tested this and I agree.
 A smooth, creamy vodka mixes really really well with Thandai!
 I would recommend about 0.5 - 1oz of vodka to each cup of Thandai.

 Frequently Asked Questions

 To store the thandai masala - Use an airtight mason jar to store the masala for up to a week in a cupboard, or for up to a month in the fridge.
 While all the ingredients are generally shelf stable, they are grinded into a fine powder so all the oils release.
 You'll be able to smell if the masala has gone bad.
 If you want it to keep longer - don't grind all of the ingredients at once.

 To store the thandai - Note down when your milk expires on the pitcher you store it in.
 Depending on your milk, the thandai can be good for up to two weeks.

 Yes, you can absolutely make this recipe vegan and use any alternatve milk.
 But whole milk is the go-to and makes the best Thandai.
 Some people also use half and half as well!